 We asked the musician, and Grateful Dead historian David Gans if he has ever found himself or knew of the Grateful Dead ever performing at a venue with questionable intentions “As a performer, I would prefer to know before I sign the contract if a festival has a mission above and beyond entertainment and recreation.”

 As my experience demonstrates, it can be hard for fans to spot cult sponsorship and involvement in concerts.
 Cults don’t call themselves cults, and they often disguise their predatory recruitment tactics as entertainment or community service.
 I plan to never visit the Sunrise Ranch Loveland Co Cult ever again.

 Cults in Colorado? go figure.
-However, this Cult has been documented time and time again.
+However, the Emissaries of Divine Light Controversy has been documented time and time again.